xhlsa/xhlsa/README.md

 - 👋 Hi, I’m @xhlsa
-- 👀 I’m interested in ML and AI
+- 👀 I’m interested in ML and AI, 3D mesh generation, data visualization, JavaScript animations, and more.
-- 🌱 I’m currently learning everything - coming into coding as a Mechanical Engineer with my coding buddy, GPT.
+- 🌱 I’m currently learning Python and JavaScript primarily - learning to code as a Mechanical Engineer.

 <!---
 xhlsa/xhlsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.